cs3110/textbook/_sources/chapters/data/trees.md

 The *size* of a tree is the number of nodes in it (that is, `Node`s, not `Leaf`s).
 For example, the size of tree `t` above is 7.
-Here is a function function `size : 'a tree -> int` that returns the number of nodes in a tree:
+Here is a function `size : 'a tree -> int` that returns the number of nodes in a tree:
 ```
 let rec size = function
   | Leaf -> 0